planetf1/maestro-knowledge/README.md

 - `MAESTRO_KNOWLEDGE_MCP_SERVER_URI`: MCP server URI for CLI tool
 - `MILVUS_URI`: Milvus connection URI. **Important**: Do not use quotes around the URI value in your `.env` file (e.g., `MILVUS_URI=http://localhost:19530` instead of `MILVUS_URI="http://localhost:19530"`).
 - Database-specific environment variables for Weaviate and Milvus connections

+For detailed environment variable usage in CLI and MCP server, see their respective README files.

 ## Contributing